 One particular setting that might go unnoticed is this one in FTP > Advanced settings:

 Upload temporary filename and rename.

-place: Stay connected, and Silent retry on connection error:
+I also have the following settings in place: Stay connected, and Silent retry on connection error:

 Once set up, you can click to enable Ftp from the main window (Control panel) and then check for errors in the Console tab there: